 - Battery Issues: Due to lowered demand and freezing temps, your car battery will be at risk of dying.
 We saw battery issues spike almost 100% in 2019, lasting from a few days to a few weeks after the storm.

 So what can you do?

-Though we rarely recommend reducing availability of your car(s), we do advise owners who choose to adjust their availability during this time to do the following:
+Though we rarely recommend reducing availability of your car(s), we do advise hosts who choose to adjust their availability during this time to do the following: